The Humane HEART

-The connection that led to the formation of the Humane HEART happened because of a sad occurance: A little dog named JoJo was blugeoned by the angry boyfriend of JoJo's owner, Terry Buck.
+The connection that led to the formation of the Humane HEART happened because of a sad occurrence: A little dog named JoJo was bludgeoned by the angry boyfriend of JoJo's owner, Terry Buck.
 JoJo died.
 The assailant, an Emergency Medical Technician, was charged with aggravated cruelty to an animal, and was convicted in the District Court in Jefferson Parish.
-The conviction was overturned in the Louisiana 5th Circuit Court of Appeal, with one judge of the three-judge panel, Judge Sol Gothard, decenting.
+The conviction was overturned in the Louisiana 5th Circuit Court of Appeal, with one judge of the three-judge panel, Judge Sol Gothard, dissenting.
 The prosecutor in the case, Ellen Fantaci, motioned for reconsideration, which was granted, although such motions rarely are.

 Animal activist Pinckney Wood put out the word for people to contact the court about the case.
 Another activist, Rosanne Tarantolo, informed Wood that she was able to speak on the phone with one of the judges: Judge Gothard.
 Wood called the judge himself, which was the beginning of an enduring acquaintance between the two.
 Judge Gothard was impressed with Wood's knowledge of animal-related law.